"We just got married, men and women are really different aren't they? But I don't see much difference between male and female Pokémon."

 - In Animal Crossing, you can pick your character's gender at the start.
 There's no real affect on anything to this—characters hardly ever refer to you by gender, even!

 - There is one change of dialogue in the beginning, before the gender is even possibly chosen.
 When you tell Rover your name, you have the option of saying "Isn't it cool" or "isn't it cute".
-If you say the former, he assumes you're a guy.
-If you object, you get a tomboyish girl appearance.
-If you say the latter, he assumes you're a girl and the opposite happens.
+If you say the former, he assumes you're a guy, and if you say the latter, he assumes you're a girl, but you can object to either assumption.

 - Similarly, Magician's Quest: Mysterious Times (an Animal Crossing clone) does something similar.
 Since this game includes wearable skirts and dresses, you'd think it'd have an effect—but no, even males can wear the Princess Dress.
 However, it does affect who your Love Interest(s) can potentially be.